ying2sun/MultiAgent-Editorial-Workflow/README.md

 ## How to Run Locally

-To run this system on your local machine, you must provide your own API keys.
+This application is designed to be secure.
+It does not hardcode or store API keys.
+To run this system, you must provide your own API keys at runtime.

 1. Clone the repository.
 2. Create a virtual environment and install the dependencies: `pip install -r requirements.txt`
-3. Create a `.env` file in the root directory with the following keys:
-   OPENROUTER_API_KEY=your_key_here
-   NEWSDATA_API_KEY=your_key_here
-4. Launch the interface: `streamlit run app.py`
+3. Launch the interface: `streamlit run app.py`
+4. In the Streamlit web interface, use the sidebar to input your OpenRouter API Key and NewsData API Key.
+5. Enter your search keywords and click "Generate Verified Article".